TMWRose/MechaCar_Statistical_Analysis/README.md

 - For Lot 3 p-value < 0.05, which means we **reject** the null hypothesis and there *is* a statistical difference between the observed sample mean and its presumed population mean.
 - This sample has the most variance of them all from the population data.
-- However, while on its own the variance is enough to statistically differentiate it, when added to the all plots sample set, it does not make a signifigant enough difference to affect the all plots p-value towards rejecting the null hypothesis.
+- However, while on its own the variance is enough to statistically differentiate it, when added to the all plots sample set, it does not make a significant enough difference to affect the all plots p-value towards rejecting the null hypothesis.